houshuang/blog/content/posts/2009-03-19-summer-plans.md

 title: Summer plans
 created_at: Thu, 19 Mar 2009 23:49:18 +0000
 kind: article
-tags:
+tags: china, europe, personal, travel
-- china
-- europe
-- personal
-- travel
 ---

 It's that time again, when the semester is drawing to a close, and